 Though it is a given that you engage in garden activities with an expectation of privacy, increased restrictions on movement coupled with rising population density mean that you spend more time in your garden but with more breaches of your privacy.

-In an age when British lifestyles are gradually undergoing permanent adaptation and alteration, one’s garden doubles as a sanctuary and as ‘The Great Outdoors’.
+In an age when British lifestyles are gradually undergoing permanent adaptation and alteration, a garden doubles as both a sanctuary and as ‘The Great Outdoors’.

-We lay out an even dozen solutions to improve garden privacy with a total focus on year-round privacy.
-We do not break up different kinds and types of the same general solution into multiple headings so as to ‘up’ the number of ideas.
+We lay out seven planting solutions to improve garden privacy with a total focus on year-round privacy.

 The first solution that comes to mind when one thinks about garden privacy is – of course – trees.